microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/README.md

 ## What is the Shared Maven Service Pipeline?

-In order to further simplify **CI/CD** configurations for a **Maven Service**, common CI/CD operations have been abstracted away into a build `yaml` file and release `yaml` file.
+In orter to further simplify **CI/CD** configurations for a **Maven Service**, common CI/CD operations have been abstracted away into a build `yaml` file and release `yaml` file.
 These two files orchestrate the **Shared Maven Service Pipeline**.
 The pipeline executes the CI/CD workflow for one or many Maven Services by exposing input parameters that services can use to pass context.
 The shared pipeline then passes values to other `yaml` files.
 The pipeline's ability to pass values from one `yaml` file to another is achieved by taking advantage of the [Azure Devops `yaml` templating feature](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema).
-In this implementation, the Shared Maven Service Pipeline is hosted in the Cobalt repo but the clients that it serves should each live in their own respective repos.
-In conclusion, the Shared Maven Service Pipeline holds enough intelligence to service Maven Services even if their project directory structures differ.
+In this implementation, the Shared Maven Service Pipeline is hosted in the Cobalt repo but each client application that it serves should live in their own respective repos.

 - ### Shared Maven Service Pipeline